 It is also used as an oscillator.

-Limited gain is available for two cavity klystron amplifier.
-This limitation cab be overcome connecting several two cavity tubes in cascade, feeding the output of each tubes to the inputs of the succeeding one.
-A four cavities are cascaded to form four cavity system is shown in figure.
+Limited gain is available for a two-cavity klystron amplifier.
+This limitation cab is overcome connecting several two-cavity tubes in cascade, feeding the output of each tubes to the inputs of the succeeding one.
+Four cavities are cascaded to form four cavity system is shown in the figure.

 In this cavity system, each transitional cavity work like a buncher with the passing electron beam, including an amplifier RF output than the past cavity.